Be deliberate about increasing diversity

 Here’s the scenario: You’ve been crawling your way through the startup phase and have managed to get some good talent on board.
 You’ve finally closed on some initial funding which will allow you to make some strategic hires and begin to drive revenue.
 You look around the office at the core team you’ve built and they are all “white guys in their early/mid career.”
 How did this happen?
 You intended to NOT let your company be a bunch of “white guys,” but you hired the best people you could find with limited funds and resources.
 Not the end of the world – let’s talk about how to begin to diversify your team.

-- Set a goal.
 Metrics that are measured improve, simply by placing purpose and intent upon them.
 If you want to hire more women and minorities then be purposeful about how you recruit, screen, interview and hire.
 Find a reason TO hire these non-traditional cultures rather than finding a reason NOT TO hire them.

 It’s easy to hire men into positions that require manual labor or into traditionally male dominated roles such as engineering.
 It’s also easy to hire women into administrative and support roles.
 This isn’t diversity.
 Diversity and changes in thinking happen when you blend cultures and gender on the same team.
 Seek out areas where you are lacking diverse thinking and fill in the gaps—watch great things happen!

 Maybe this means websites in multiple languages.
 Maybe it means having some women read your web content and grade it for appropriateness.
 We all alienate groups based on lack of knowledge or subconscious bias.
 I don’t believe that there is ill intent happening in most cases, rather ill-information.
 Try the Hispanic Chamber, the Black Chamber or the Women’s Chamber.
 Those are easy ones.
 Facebook is getting into the jobs domain and there are a bunch of groups that exist for your sourcing pleasure.

 Don’t even THINK of offering a woman or person of color less money, just because they say, “I only need to make…..$$.”
 Diversity candidates are more likely to under-value themselves than their male counterparts.
 That’s not an excuse.
 Offer her a market salary and see how much loyalty you’ll buy in return!

 Once you’ve successfully hired from one of your target markets ask that new hire for their help in leveling up your diversity program.
 Why did she join the team?
 What words of wisdom does she have for others who will follow in her footsteps?

 Diversity doesn’t have to be hard.
 Hiring with intent and measuring the results will set you up for a solid foundation and better teams to come!
 For more ideas on hiring for success, visit us here!